lammps/lammps/doc/src/labelmap.rst

 labels can be used.

-Valid type labels may contain any alphanumeric character, but must not start with a number.
-They can also contain other standard ASCII characters such as angular or square brackets '<' and '>' or '[' and ']', parenthesis '(' and ')', dash '-', underscore '_', plus '+' and equals '=' signs and more.
-Note that type labels must be put in quotation marks if they contain the '#' character when used in a context where the '#' character would be interpreted as starting a comment like in the LAMMPS input file.
+Valid type labels may contain any alphanumeric character, but must not start with a number, a '#', or a '*' character.
+They may contain other standard ASCII characters such as angular or square brackets '<' and '>' or '[' and ']', parenthesis '(' and ')', dash '-', underscore '_', plus '+' and equals '=' signs and more.
+The must not contain blanks or any other whitespace.
+Note that type labels must be put in single or double quotation marks if they contain the '#' character, or a double (") or single quotation mark (").
+If the label contains both, single and double quotes, triple quotation (""") must be used.
+When using quotation marks, the LAMMPS input parser may require adding leading or trailing blanks so it can identify the quotation marks.
+Those blanks will be removed when defining the label.

 A *labelmap* command can only modify the label map for one type-kind (atom types, bond types, etc).
 Any number of numeric-type/type-label pairs may follow.
-If a type label already exists for a given numeric type, it will be overwritten.
+If a type label already exists for the same numeric type, it will be overwritten.
 Type labels must be unique; assigning the same type label to multiple numeric types is not allowed.
 In some cases, such as when reading and writing data files, it is required that when type labels are used, that there is a label defined for *every* numeric type.

 The *clear* option resets the labelmap and thus discards all previous settings.

-The *write* option takes a filename as argument and writes the current label mappings to a file as labelmap commands, so the file can be copied into a different LAMMPS input file or read using the :doc:`include
+The *write* option takes a filename as argument and writes the current label mappings to a file as labelmap commands, so the file can be copied into a new LAMMPS input file or read in using the :doc:`include
 <include>` command.

 ----------